practicalli/spacemacs/alternative-tooling/paredit-keybindings.md

 You could use the classic Emacs style keybindings for paredit as follows

 > ####TODO::Should provide examples of using web hook
 > define-key on the global-map will set the keybindings for every mode.
-For paredit it makes sense to set these keybindings foronly clojure-mode
+For paredit it makes sense to set these keybindings for only clojure-mode

 For example, you can define keybindings for slurping and barfing in the `dotspacemacs/user-config` section of the `.spacemacs` file.